mitranim/mitranim.github.io/src/html/thoughts/cheating-for-website-performance.md

 massive frameworks like Angular, React, or Polymer, the total size easily rockets past a megabyte.
 Minification gets it down to manageable size.

-Minifying CSS is a very minor optimisation because there isn't much to compress.
-Preprocessors like [LESS](http://lesscss.org) ignore comments, and CSS rules can't be shortened like JS variable names.
-Still, it might shave off a few tens of kilobytes.
+Minifying CSS is usually less important, but like everything else, it's a useful optimisation and there's no excuse for not doing it.

 ## Concatenate Everything